karansingh2004/karansingh2004/README.md

 - 🔭 I’m currently working as DevOps Engineer in my Organisation

-- 🌱 I’m currently learning DevOps Concepts like CI/CD, Jenkins, Terraform, AWS, Docker and Kubernetes
+- 🌱 I’m currently working with DevOps Concepts like CI/CD, Jenkins, Terraform, AWS, Docker and Kubernetes

 - ❓ Ask me about anything related to Web Designing, Programming and related technologies